Articles in this section

 • Authorization: Will contain the access_token retrieved previously in this format: “Bearer ACCESS_TOKEN”

-URL Path parameters:
+URL Path parameter:

 • contentId (string): Id of the content

-• downloadUrl (string): Generated shared access link to the full size content
+• downloadUrl (string): Generated shared access link to the full size content.

-• Once the API is ready, in order to finalize the linkage between Templafy and the external DAM, the final configuration must be made in the Templafy Admin center.
+Once the API is ready, in order to finalize the linkage between Templafy and the external DAM, the final configuration must be made in the Templafy Admin center.

 add-ins addins Salesforce add ins adaptive section tech_role